DMINATOR/risk-based-programming/README.md

 - Loss of reputation - potential impact in the future

 - Data corruption - while application is working, the result is corruption of data, this is difficult to indentify and mitigate
+- Security attack - Data breach, Ransomware attack, extortion
 - App crash - application stops working completely or becomes unresponsive
-- Transient failures - Happens in a while but doesn't have a permanent outage
+- Transient failures - Happens in a while but doesn't have a significant impact
+- Visual issues - doesn't prevent application from using, minor annoyance
+- Undetected issues - doesn't cause a problem since not materialized

+## App example

+- Demonstrates different situations by injecting failures and showing the impact it can have
 -

 ## Leap year bug: